Mehrdadghassabi/Gracc/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Mehrdadghassabi/Gracc/blob/master/Gracc.ipynb)

 # Comming soon...
-the next goal is to give a picture as an input see <a href=https://github.com/estineali/Hand-Drawn-Circuits>
+the next goal is to give a picture as an input see <a href=https://github.com/Mehrdadghassabi/Hand-Drawn-Circuits>
-this</a> then you can use Gracc in your online exam :-)
+this</a> great repository if we do so then you can use Gracc in your online exam :-)

 # Notes
 - gracc doesn't support RLC circuits yet :)